SOS mothers from Syria and Nepal honoured for courage and commitment

 SOS mothers Salam and Chandra at the Helmut Kutin awards.

 Imagine raising children in a war zone and being forced to evacuate your home, not once but twice.
-Imagine raising 35 children over a span of 40 years.
+Imagine raising 35 children over 40 years.

-Those are the stories of two SOS mothers - Salam Khalaf of Syria and Chandra Kala Thapa of Nepal – who were the recipients of the most recent Helmut Kutin Awards.
+Those are the stories of two SOS mothers - Salam Khalaf of Syria and Chandra Kala Thapa of Nepal – who were the recipients of the most recent SOS Children's Villages Awards.

-“The past eight years in particular have made me realise how many children in Syria are suffering and how important it is that we all stand together to save them,” said Ms Khalaf in accepting her award at the SOS Children’s Villages 70th Anniversary Celebration held in Vienna on 2 July, 2019.
+“The past eight years in particular have made me realize how many children in Syria are suffering and how important it is that we all stand together to save them,” said Ms Khalaf in accepting her award at the SOS Children’s Villages 70th Anniversary Celebration held in Vienna on 2 July 2019.

-The other winner is Chandra Kala Thapa of Nepal, one of the longest serving SOS mothers in the global SOS Children’s Villages organisation.
+The other winner is Chandra Kala Thapa of Nepal, one of the longest-serving SOS mothers in the global SOS Children’s Villages organization.
 Ms Kala Thapa has since retired as an SOS mother.

-The Helmut Kutin Award, named after our organisation’s former president, honours the commitment and dedication of SOS caregivers.
-In 2018, around 6,500 SOS families cared for over 45,000 children and young people in 559 SOS Children's Villages around the world.
+The SOS Children's Villages Award, named after our organization’s former president, honours the commitment and dedication of SOS caregivers.
+In 2018, around 6,500 SOS families cared for over 45,000 children and young people in 559 SOS Children's Villages worldwide.

 Change the 'small world' of children